-Congratulations on being selected to perform one of the most important, challenging and rewarding jobs at Jonathan's Restaurant!
+Congratulations on being selected to perform one of the most important, challenging and rewarding jobs at the Wurst Haus German Deli & Restaurant!
 As a Server, you will set the stage and have a direct impact on each guest's experience.
 You will determine whether each guest feels welcome, appreciated and well cared for.